ati-ozgur/ati-ozgur.github.io/blog-posts/review-the-impact-of-unified-namespace-in-industry-4.0.md

 Thesis is 138 pages long.
-They interviewed 3 manufacturing companies Sweden and also HighByte.
+They interviewed 3 manufacturing companies in Sweden and also HighByte, MQTT software provider.
 They also made a simulation of Unified namespace (UNS) but unfortunately simulation details are lacking and no code is given.

 First 57 pages and 3 sections should be very familiar to people who are working on Industrial automation and have heard of UNS.